sodewumi/gutenberg_translate/README.md

 ## Creating a New Translation
-After a user looks --modal

-### Sourcing Text
----Source text and create a translation group.
-The create new group page allows users to create a new group.
-Along with information about the book pulled from Goodreads and Amazon Web Services, this page also profiles previous groups that the user has joined-- which includes links for the user to go to the project.
-In addition, if the user wants to create a new group they can choose to do so.
+This page allows users to create a new group.
+Along with information about the book pulled from Goodreads and Amazon Web Services, the app also profiles previous groups that the user has joined-- which includes links for the user to go to the project.
+If a user clicks on the create new group button, a modal pops up to allow them to enter who they want to add to their group.
 When a user adds new members to a group, a server call is made to check if that user exists.

 ### Data Normalization

 When a user decides to create a new project, if the original text is not currently in the database, Gutenhub makes a call to the Project Gutenberg website to receive the raw text of a novel.
 All users, no matter which group they join, will work on the same downloaded text.
-When this happens, Gutenhub makes a call to the Project Gutenberg website, and receives a raw text file.

 ### Chapter Parsing Algorithm
 The most challenging functionality of this page is the chapter splitting algorithm.
 There are a plethora of ways chapters are denoted in a novel.
-Chapters can be represented as Chapter 1, Chapter One, Chapter I, I, Chapter I. A Short Header here, etc. The chapter algorithm takes into account the most common markers of what represents a chapter.
+Chapters can be represented as Chapter 1, Chapter One, Chapter I, I, Chapter I, A Short Header, etc. The chapter algorithm takes into account the most common markers of what represents a chapter.
 It looks for both headers, numbers, and roman numerals.

 ## Translation Page